 Try to minimize the number of columns, especially if there is a large number of rows.

-Use a table title if you need the table toolbar.
+Use a table title if you need the item count, table toolbar, or variant management.
 To avoid repeating text, feel free to use generic text as a table title, such as Items.

-The count of items in the table title displays all visible items which the user can reach via scrolling or expanding groups.
-Group headers do not count in.
+The item count in the table title includes all the visible items that a user can reach by scrolling or expanding groups.
+Group headers are not included.

 Remove the item count in the table title if there are zero items.